“Proprio” in Italian

 Ho finito proprio ieri.

-I just finished yesterday.
+I finished just yesterday.

 Ho chiamato Giulio proprio questa mattina.

-I just called Giulio this morning.
+I called Giulio just this morning.

 - Exactly

-If used in a negative construction, it can be an intensifier meaning at all:
+When used in a negative construction, it can be an intensifier meaning “at all”:

 Questa pizza non mi piace proprio.